-This investigation was a collaboration between and the Brown Institute and MuckRock’s Documenting COVID-19 project and the USA TODAY network.
+This investigation is a collaboration between Columbia University’s Brown Institute for Media Innovation and MuckRock’s Documenting COVID-19 project and the USA TODAY network.
 Reporting by Dillon Bergin, Betsy Ladyzhets, Jake Kincaid and Derek Kravitz of the Documenting COVID-19 project; Sarah Haselhorst, The Clarion-Ledger; Ashley White and Andrew Capps, The Daily Advertiser; Rudi Keller, The Missouri Independent; Nada Hassanein, USA TODAY.
 Steve Myers of USA TODAY and Derek Kravitz edited.

 In late January, the official death toll from COVID-19 in Lafayette Parish, Louisiana, stood at 210.